 This is a quick guide based on my intuitions.
 It's based on what I've done and how I think about the investing process.
 It simplifies the process into 3 topics that got me started on the journey.
 I'm also documenting my progress on these concepts and strategies in full - so check the blog for the full details.
-The way I see it, building good habits around these 3 concepts and staying committed will get you to financial freedom.
+The way I see it, building good habits around these 3 concepts and staying committed will get anyone to financial freedom.

 Over many years of practitionership, I now approach building wealth as a pyramid with 3 distinct stages.

 The first stage and base of the pyramid is your cash (savings account, chequings account, the money under your mattress).
-A large balance of accessible cash helps with stability, emergencies and allows you to take your time for worthwhile investments.
+A large balance of accessible cash helps with stability, emergencies and allows me to take your time for worthwhile investments.
 In general, when you live a stable life you can afford to make better decisions - it is the opposite of living paycheck to paycheck.
 I've automated this stage, so I can enjoy life and focus on other things that inspire me, and more importantly progress to the second and third stages.

 The second stage represents secure investments.
-This is where you invest your money in index funds, ETFs, mutual funds and other diversified investments.
+This is where I invest my money in index funds, ETFs, mutual funds and other diversified investments.
 Diversify by type of investment, by industry, by geography etc...
 By their very nature, the above mentioned investments are all diversified.
 If you don't want to think about money every day, here's some good news - you can set up your investments to run on autopilot - as much or as little as you want.
 I'm actively doing this now and have documented the process in detail.

-Lastly, the smallest section at the top of the pyramid, after you've established a stable cash base and a well diversified investment portfolio, you can begin putting your money in speculative investments.
+The third stage (the smallest section at the top of the pyramid), after you've established a stable cash base and a well diversified investment portfolio, you can begin putting your money in speculative investments.
 This should only really be done by those who have built enough wealth that they are comfortable losing money through speculative investments.
 These are the highest risk investments available things like: stocks, real estate and foreign exchange (currencies).
-The reason why these are high risk, is because at this stage, your dollars are all invested in one basket e.g. you buy a (one) house.
+The reason why these are high risk, is because at this stage, your dollars are all invested in one basket e.g. you buy one house.
 If something happens to that house, your money is tied up in this one property.
-Or one company stock, or highly leveraged long or short position in the case of FX.
-If this is your first time seeing this concept of money, focus entirely on the first 2 stages.
+Or one company stock, or highly leveraged long or short position in the case of trading currency.
+If this is your first time seeing this concept of money, I strongly recommend focusing entirely on the first 2 stages.
 When I coach beginners, I advise they stay away from speculative investing until they are years into it.
 This stage cannot be automated and involves an experienced hands on approach to managing money.

 Unfortunately most people start their financial journey in the opposite direction (top down).
 They hear about a hot stock tip, or they take on a huge amount of debt to buy a single real estate property, or they expect to get 2,000% returns in one year trading because they've outsmarted the market.
 A true masters of finance knows to build their wealth pyramid from the bottom up, it is the most effective and safest way to generate wealth without risking your money, over leveraging yourself or risking financial ruin.
 It takes years to build wealth, and it's absolutely worth it.
 Check out this post to see how the wealthy... get wealthy.